google/go-cloud/docs/design.md

 ## Developers and Operators

-Go X Cloud is designed with two different personas in mind: the developer and the operator.
+Go Cloud is designed with two different personas in mind: the developer and the operator.
 In the world of DevOps, these may be the same person.
 A developer may be directly deploying their application into production, especially on smaller teams.
 In a larger organization, these may be different teams entirely,